 To “meet” some of the children available for adoption in Pennsylvania, check out Adoption.com’s photo listing.
 Here, you will find photos and fun facts about children who are seeking homes in your state.
 The newest member of your family may be waiting on these pages.
 It’s worth checking out.

 Connect with Others

 Adoption.com offers several forums where you can find relatable content and communicate with those who are in similar positions.
-You can find general adoptive parent support or find topics pertaining to both before and after the adoption.
-Whether you decide to make a post and introduce yourself to the community or just sit back and read what others are saying, these forums can be helpful in reminding you that there are many others with the same questions, concerns, and emotions that you have.
+You can find general adoptive parent support or find topics about both before and after the adoption.
+Whether you decide to make a post and introduce yourself to the community or just sit back and read what others are saying, these forums can help remind you that there are many others with the same questions, concerns, and emotions that you have.

 Best Wishes on Your Adoption Journey!

 With adequate research about adoption laws, financial assistance, and the resources available to you through adoption agencies or private facilitators, you can be confident in your decision to adopt.
 Patience and a healthy support system are vital in this process, so try your best to have plenty of both.
 Navigating the adoption process can be an exciting time!
 There will likely be stressful and emotional moments, but there will be lots of fun and learning along the way as well.
 You may make lifelong connections with other families through your adoption classes, and you will definitely learn more about yourself as you undergo each step of the journey.
 In the meantime, prepare yourself for a lifetime of happiness as you wait for your newest family member.
 The first time you look into your baby’s eyes or see the grin on the face of your newly adopted child, you will realize that it was worth every minute.

 Do you feel there is a hole in your heart that can only be filled by a child?
 We’ve helped complete 32,000+ adoptions.
 We would love to help you through your adoption journey.
 Visit Adoption.org or call 1-800-ADOPT-98.